Data science and machine learning

 • 50 min exercises

-Via Data Formats and Dataframes lesson, we explored a Julian approach to manipulating and visualization of data.
+In the Data Formats and Dataframes lesson, we explored a Julian approach to manipulation and visualisation of data.

-Here we will learn and clustering, classification, machine learning and deep learning (toy example).
-Use penguin data.machine learning.
+Here we will learn and clustering, classification, machine learning and deep learning with some toy examples.

 We start by downloading a dataset containing measurements of characteristic features of different penguin species.